Frequently Asked Questions

 8. What type of health insurance plans do you accept?

-In order for MyPath Medical to provide our patients with optimal and independent service, we do not accept any health insurance plans or Medicare/Medicaid.
+In order for MyPath Medical to provide our patients with optimal and independent service, we do not accept any health insurance plans/Medicaid, or patients with Medicare as we are not enrolled in PECOS.
 However, we will provide itemized receipts with proper codes, documenting each visit.
 Most of our patients who have health insurance plans with out-of-network benefits and who have reached their deductible are partially reimbursed by their health plans.
 The reimbursement rate depends on individual health plan policies.
 Also, our services fall under most flexible medical spending programs.
 Phone, Skype, email services are not reimbursed by health plans/nor are subject to most flexible medical spending programs.
 Please consult your health insurance company for further details on your out-of-network benefits.

 9. How much does it cost?